 Information on clinical symptoms, either at or prior to hospital admission, was reported for all SARI cases.
-The most common symptoms reported were cough and fever (Table 3).
+The most common symptoms reported were cough and shortness of breath (Table 3).

 ^{}Data reported on other chronic conditions may include some of the chronic conditions listed above; these data are under review and may change over time.